Professor Paul Lee reviewing MRI imaging for cartilage treatment planning

 Frequently asked questions

-Can I have both ChondroFiller® and Arthrosamid®?
+Can I have both ChondroFiller® and Arthrosamid® in the same session?

 Which one regenerates cartilage?